Jobs for Veterans State Grants

 Pre-Application Procedure

 Preapplication coordination is required.
 This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
 An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
-Funds are released through a formula and state grantees are required to follow current policy to submit an annual work plan that demonstrates the use of the funds.
+Estimated funding allocations for states are calculated using the formula specified at 20 CFR 1001.150-152.
+States are notified of their next fiscal year's estimated allocations each April.
+Grant recipients are required to follow current policy to submit an annual funding application by the first Friday each August.
+The application must include an approved four-year state plan that describes how the state will operate their program in accordance with 38 U.S.C.
+Chapter 41 and VETS policy.

 Application Procedure